rlauer6/perl-Amazon-EC2/README.md

 # README

-This is the README file for the `perl-Amazon-API` project...
+This is the README file for the `perl-Amazon-EC2` project...

 # Description

-Base class for Amazon APIs
+Perl interface to the EC2 API - _this is a work-in-progress_

 # Author